Systems Applications Products audit: Segregation of duties

 Security is the first and foremost concern in any SAP audit.
 There should be proper segregation of duties and access controls, which is paramount to establishing the integrity of the controls for the system.
-When a company first receives SAP, it is almost devoid of all security measures.
+When a company first receives SAP, it almost lacks all security measures.
 When implementing SAP a company must go through an extensive process of outlining their processes and then building their system security from the ground up to ensure proper segregation of duties and proper access.
-Proper profile design and avoidance of redundant user ID’s and superuser access will be important in all phases of operation.
+Proper profile design and avoidance of redundant user IDs and superuser access will be important in all phases of operation.
 Along with this comes the importance of ensuring restricted access to terminals, servers, and the data center to prevent tampering.
-Because each company will have different modules each company’s security structure will be distinctly different.
+Because each company will have different modules each company's security structure will be distinctly different.

-A typical Example from SAP will be Creating a Vendor and also able to pay an invoice.
-The Create a Vendor Transaction is XK01 and pay invoice transaction FB60.
+A typical example from SAP will be Creating a Vendor and also being able to pay an invoice.
+The Create a Vendor Transaction is XK01 and the Pay invoice transaction is FB60.
 If the User or Role in SAP has those two transactions then it will create a SOD Risk.

-With security it all starts at the beginning with the proper design and implementation of security and access measures for employees.
-For new employees it is important that their access is set up properly and that future access granted has proper approval.
+With security, it all starts at the beginning with the proper design and implementation of security and access measures for employees.
+For new employees, it is important that their access is set up properly and that future access granted has proper approval.
 After the system has been implemented the control over system changes and the approval process required for it is vital to ensure the continued security and functionality of the system.
 Without proper security measures in place from start to finish there will be a material weakness in the controls of the system because of this there will likely be some level of fraud as well.

-Through security you are able to monitor who has access to what data and processes and ensure that there is sufficient segregation of duties so as to prevent someone from perpetrating fraud.
+Through security, you can monitor who has access to what data and processes and ensure that there is sufficient segregation of duties to prevent someone from perpetrating fraud.
 One of the major advantages of SAP is that it can be programmed to perform various audit functions for you.
-One of the most important of those is for reviewing user access and using the system to cross check based on an access matrix to ensure that proper segregation is in place so a person with payment request access does not also have access to create a vendor.
+One of the most important of those is for reviewing user access and using the system to cross-check based on an access matrix to ensure that proper segregation is in place so a person with payment request access does not also have access to create a vendor.